Reasons to choose Economics at Kent

 In the Research Excellence Framework (REF) 2014, 85% of our staff were submitted and 84% of their research was judged to be of ‘international quality’ or better.
 Much of the policy impact we claimed was judged to be ‘very considerable or outstanding’.

-The School has two research centres: the Macroeconomics, Growth and History Centre (MaGHiC) and the Centre for European Agri-Environmental Studies (CEAS), plus the Microeconomics Research Group.
+The School has two research centres: the Macroeconomics, Growth and History Centre (MaGHiC) and the Centre for European Agri-Environmental Studies (CEAS), plus an active Microeconomics Research Group.

 5. Teaching quality